Blog Layout

 Start at the Beginning

 Yes, repent, John the Baptist had said.
 You know you need it.
 Why do you think people make those yearly resolutions, devise vision boards around them, go to support groups, even counseling?
 Some kind of alteration, adjustment, amendment in how life is approached and worked out is needed.
-At its core is the admittance that something is not right in oneself and an unburdening of negative clutter is needed.
+At its core is an admittance that something is not right in oneself and an unburdening of negative clutter is needed.
 Acknowledging that need and the regret that one has in being in these situations is repentance.
-It’s Step One, Part A: Admit to the unmanageable parts of your life.
-All those in recovery have to learn it that first.
+It’s Step One, Part A: admit to the unmanageable parts of your life.
+All those in recovery have to learn this first.

 For JTB, that meant baptism.
 (Roll of eyes; here it comes.)
 Ok, granted, now you have images of river dunking or at least a big tub.
 Well, some just sprinkle a few droplets, but the effect is the same.
 Hold on though and see where John was going with this.